RS-DAT/JupyterDaskOnSRC/README.md

 ## Credits

-Most of the playbooks in this repository have been inspired/adapted from the ones in the [eWaterCycle infrastructure](https://github.com/eWaterCycle/infra) and the [Emma](https://github.com/nlesc-sherlock/emma) project.
+Most of the playbooks in this repository have been taken, inspired or adapted from the ones in the [eWaterCycle infrastructure](https://github.com/eWaterCycle/infra) and the [Emma](https://github.com/nlesc-sherlock/emma) projects.